Bemmu/hnbuddies/README.md

 python best_friends.py
 ```

 Note that this could take hours to run.
 There are millions of comments, and the code hasn't been optimized.
+It took about 2 hours on my late 2013 MBP with the 9GB dump file.If you do update the list, please send a pull request so I can include your more up-to-date toplist here.

+Thanks for reading!